paradedb/paradedb/pg_analytics/README.md

 ## Parquet Tables

 You can interact with `parquet` tables the same way as with normal Postgres tables.
-However, there are a few operations specific to `parquet` tables.
+However, there are a few exceptions.

+### Append Only

+Because column-oriented storage formats are not designed for fast updates, `parquet` tables are append only.
+This means that `parquet` tables do not support `UPDATE` and `DELETE` clauses.
+Data that is frequently updated should be stored in regular Postgres `heap` tables.

 ### Storage Optimization